-Read more →METHOD IN A MOTHER’S MADNESS In December 1841 a shabby, careworn woman entered a London shoe shop, brazenly picked up several items and walked out.
+Read more →METHOD IN A MOTHER’S MADNESS In December 1841 a ragged woman entered a London shoe shop, brazenly picked up several items and walked out.
 It was a theft that made no sense at all; she had taken a random couple of boots and a single clog!
+The

 Read more →My interest in John Mortlock was aroused when I discovered that his journey as a convict paralleled that of my own relatives, the Shadbolts.
 WHERE THERE’S A WILL…… John Frederick Mortlock was born in Cambridge on August 8, 1809.
 His father, Frederick Cheetham Mortlock, had been a